Brett Kavanaugh: FBI investigation and ethics complaints

 At the conclusion of the hearing, the Republican leadership of the committee indicated that they planned to hold a committee vote on the nomination the next day, September 28, with a procedural vote on the Senate floor on September 29.
 On September 28, the committee voted along party lines to advance the nomination to the full Senate; Senator Jeff Flake's vote in support was conditioned on delaying the vote in the full Senate for a week to allow the FBI to investigate Ford's claims.
 Later, Senators Joe Manchin and Lisa Murkowski also said they would not vote to confirm without an FBI investigation.
 On this request from the Judiciary Committee, Trump ordered a "supplemental investigation to update Judge Kavanaugh's file", to be limited in scope and completed within a week.
 The report was transmitted to the White House on October 3 and from there to the Senate on October 4, where senators were permitted to review the report one at a time in secrecy.
+On October 5, the Judiciary Committee reported that it found "no corroboration of the allegations" against Kavanaugh.
 Majority Leader Mitch McConnell said the Senate would vote on the confirmation on October 6.
 Democrats called the FBI investigation incomplete, a "farce", a "sham" and "a horrific cover-up" that omitted key witnesses at the White House's direction.
 According to The Washington Post, the White House stopped the FBI from investigating possible falsehoods in Kavanaugh's testimony to Congress about his drinking habits during his youth.

 Eighty-three ethics complaints were brought against Kavanaugh regarding his conduct during his Supreme Court confirmation hearings.
 Chief Justice Roberts appointed a special federal panel of judges to investigate them.
 In December 2018, the panel dismissed all the complaints, calling them "serious" but deciding that lower court judges have no authority to investigate Supreme Court justices.

 2023 Justice film

 Doug Liman's 2023 documentary Justice recounts the sexual assault allegations against Kavanaugh, including the testimony of Ford and Ramirez.
 It features a never-before-heard audio recording made by Partnership for Public Service president and CEO Max Stier, a Yale colleague of Kavanaugh's, that corroborates Ramirez's charges and suggests that Kavanaugh violated another unnamed woman.
 Stier says that he witnessed Kavanaugh with his pants down with a group of rowdy soccer players forcing a drunk female freshman to hold Kavanaugh's penis.
-Stier also says that he had heard from classmates about Ramirez's similar encounter with Kavanaugh, which she personally describes in the film.
+Stier also says that he had heard from classmates about Ramirez's similar encounter with Kavanaugh, which she describes in the film.
+As of May 2025, the film has yet to be scheduled for a wide release.

-The documentary also highlights the disproven narratives Kavanaugh advanced to sway public opinion and gain Republicans' support.
-It demonstrates how Kavanaugh and his team were aware of Ford's and Ramirez's charges before they became public and preemptively countered them by planting alternate narratives with friends and acquaintances, showing that Kavanaugh lied under oath during his confirmation hearings when he claimed to have learned of Ramirez's accusation only when he read about it in The New Yorker.